 Think Time setting is available under the ‘General’ category of ‘Runtime Settings’ in LoadRunner.
 Refer to the below screenshot.
 (For more details What is Think Time?)

-Before elaborating the think time setting, you must understand how does LoadRunner pause the Vuser.
-Actually, LoadRunner uses lr_think_time() function to add a delay (or think time) between two transactions.
-This function pauses the Vuser for a given period of time and then release.
+Before elaborating on the think time setting, you must understand how LoadRunner pause the Vuser.
+Actually, LoadRunner uses the lr_think_time() function to add a delay (or think time) between two transactions.
+This function pauses the Vuser for a given period of time and then releases.

 Note: Do not use lr_think_time() inside a transaction.